GeniXiong/Data-Visualization-Project/README.md

 ![image](/draft1.jpg)

  * Sketch 2
  You can see the average basement area over built year.
 When you click the line, other sections becomes grey.
 Because there are too many information on this visualization.
-If you're only interested in basement area or living area, you can click on the corresponding line.
+If you're only interested in basement area or parking lot area, you can click on the corresponding line.
 ![image](/draft2.png)
 (insert one or more hand-drawn sketches of interactive visualizations that you imagine) (describe each sketch - how is the data visualized, what are the interactions, and how do these relate to the questions/tasks)